 Through his will he established two more charities that, in conjunction with the first, would collectively become the Arthur Vining Davis Foundations.
-Since that time the Foundations have given over 3,800 grants totaling more than $300 million to many organizations, including colleges and universities, public media organizations, hospitals, medical schools, and divinity schools.
+In the 70 years since 1952, over 4,000 grants totaling more than $340 million have been given to colleges and universities, hospitals, medical schools, divinity schools and public television.

 Arthur Vining Davis resigns from active management of Alcoa, moves to Coral Gables, Florida, and embarks on a real estate career, buying large tracts of land in Florida that included the Boca Raton Resort & Club.

 Image caption: The 365-acre resort was modeled after a Spanish castle